devTabasco/java.calculator/README.md

 This project is a command line calculator, which is my first project while studying Java.

-We used the following knowledge:
+I used the following knowledge:

 1. Array
 2. Class